 MLB chose Circonus as its centralized monitoring platform for application, infrastructure, network, video, and Kubernetes monitoring.
 MLB is using Circonus’ histograms to monitor at the service level, which allows them to drill down and perform root cause analysis to quickly resolve problems, and they are using Circonus’ Kubernetes monitoring to identify and resolve cluster performance and health issues.

-Ultimately, MLB replaced 7 different monitoring systems with Circonus and reduced its annual monitoring spend by 300%.
+Ultimately, MLB replaced 7 different monitoring systems with Circonus and reduced their annual monitoring spend by 66%.
 Circonus is now MLB’s monitoring system of record, streamlining operations and creating one source of truth from which to base decisions.
 By monitoring service levels across all of its APIs (billions of requests), MLB ensures it delivers an exceptional real-time entertainment experience for over 100 million fans and users globally.

 Challenge #2: How to improve availability and performance as global infrastructure scales significantly and rapidly